Marcello1952/Marshall-Rosenberg-NVC/NVC-Training-1_Introduction_Marshall-Rosenberg_transcript.md

 Hello, my name is Marshall Rosenberg,

-I'm very glad to have this opportunity to share with you in this program some skills and some consciousness that have been extraordinarily helpful to me in my life.
-I'm pleased to say that thousands of people around the world that I've shared it with find it helpful to them.

-So I'm glad to share it with you, through this program.
+I'm very glad to have this opportunity to share with you some skills and some consciousness that have been extraordinarily helpful to me in my life.
+I'm pleased to say that thousands of people around the world that I've shared it with find it helpful to them, so I'm glad to share it with you, through this program.

-In this session, I'll be giving you an introduction to how I came about the process.
-I'll be talking about, sharing its purpose, and give you an outline of it.
-The process I call nonviolent communication.
+In this session, I'll be giving you an introduction to how I came about the process I'll be talking about, sharing its purpose, and give you an outline of the process I call nonviolent communication.

-[0:51]
 I don't like that title.
 But why do I use it?
-Well, I use it because, over the years, it connects me with the people around the world that find our training very valuable in their lives, and in their political activities.
+I use it because, over the years, it connects me with the people around the world that find our training very valuable in their lives, and in their political activities.
 I have used it because it connects me with those people.
-But why I don't like the title.
-One of the reasons is the same reason that Gandhi didn't like the word nonviolent.
+Why I don't like the title.
+One of the reasons is the same reason that [Gandhi didn't like the word nonviolent](http://www.gandhiashramsevagram.org/gandhi-relevance/chapter-3-theory-of-nonviolence.php).
 It says what something isn't, but nonviolent communication is all focused on what we do want, not just what we don't want.

 Also, communication is only a small part of what I'll be sharing with you. **Nonviolent communication consists of a value system that we are trying to live by.
 Then it outlines a language, thinking, communication skills, and means of influence that support that way of living.**